-June is International Men’s Health Month.
+June is international Men’s Health Month.
 The aim is to bring awareness to male health issues and promote healthy practices.1 Today we will explore how tailored education and shared decision-making tools could help men get the most from conversations with healthcare professionals about prostate cancer and facilitate decisions about screening.
-Stay tuned for a second post focusing on the role of patient-reported outcomes in measuring prostate cancer treatment-related symptoms and how this information may help inform treatment decisions.
+Stay tuned for a second post this week focusing on the role of patient-reported outcomes in measuring prostate cancer treatment-related symptoms and how this information may help inform treatment decisions.

 What are the benefits and risks of screening for prostate cancer?